 The most useful way to measure line length is by average characters per line.
 Measuring in inches or centimeters is less useful because the point size of the font affects the number of characters per inch.
-Average characters per line works independently of point size.
+Whereas characters per line works at any point size.

 Alternatively, use the alphabet test to set line length.
-You should be able to fit between two and three alphabets on your line, like so:
+This rule of thumb is worth memorizing, as it can be used even in the absence of a word-count function.
+You should be able to fit between two and three alphabets on a line, like so:

 = 2.31 alphabets